 An ancillary use is something that is incidental to the main use of a building/development.
 Essentially it is something that is of a minor, casual or subordinate nature.
 For example, many sandwich shops allow some customers to eat on the premises but this can considered ancillary to the main function as a shop if the majority of sales are to be consumed away from the premises.
 This is a matter of fact and degree and should the consumption of food on the premises eclipse the sales of food to be eaten off site then a change of use would occur.

-The process whereby a planning applicant can challenge an adverse decision, including a refusal of planning permission or the imposition of an enforcement notice.
+The process whereby a planning applicant can challenge an adverse decision, including a refusal of planning permission.
 Appeals can also be made against the failure of the planning authority to issue a decision within a given time, against conditions attached to a planning permission, against the issue of an enforcement notice and against refusals of listed building and conservation area consent.
 In England and Wales, appeals are processed by the Planning Inspectorate.